Our Timeline For Stress-Free Planning

 Your Complete Wedding Planning Timeline: From “Yes” to “I Do”

-Newly engaged and not sure where to start when it comes to beginning your wedding planning journey?
-No need to panic!
-Use this complete planning timeline to guide you every step of the way.
-While there’s no one-size-fits-all timeline that will fit every event – especially in the post-COVID world of weddings – we hope you’ll find this in-depth guide a helpful tool when planning your North Carolina wedding!
+Newly engaged?
+Congratulations!
+If you’re not quite sure where to start your wedding planning journey, there’s no need to panic.
+We’re here to guide you every step of the way.
+Begin by reviewing this complete planning timeline.
+While there’s no one-size-fits-all timeline that will fit every event – especially modern weddings – we hope you’ll find this in-depth guide a helpful tool for planning your North Carolina wedding!

-First Steps: What to Do After Getting Engaged
+First Steps: What Should I Do After Getting Engaged?

 If you’re ready to announce your engagement to friends and family, take a moment to enjoy sharing the joyful news.
 There’s no need to rush into planning without first enjoying being engaged!

-If you are itching to get a start on wedding planning, the first thing to consider is your budget.
-North Carolina weddings, along with events across the country, have only gotten more expensive since the pandemic.
-Make sure that you talk over what you’re comfortable spending with your soon-to-be-spouse so that you can embark on your planning journey with a clearly defined budget.
+If you are itching to get a start on wedding planning, the first step is to clarify your budget.
+North Carolina weddings, along with events everywhere, have only increased in cost over the past few years.
+Make sure you talk over what you’re comfortable spending with your soon-to-be-spouse.
+The easiest way to embark on your planning journey is with a clearly defined budget.

 You may want to choose a wedding date at this point.
-Or, if you’re comfortable waiting until later in the planning process, you may pick a specific date depending on the availability and rates of your desired venue.
-Having an idea of the general location and time of year you’d like to tie the knot is helpful at this stage.
+Or, if you’re comfortable waiting until later in the planning process, you may pick a date depending on the availability of your desired venue.
+Still, an idea of the general location and season you’d like to tie the knot is helpful at this point.

 There are many free resources available to help you with your wedding planning journey.
-Start by signing up for our weekly newsletter and read through our recommendations for choosing a wedding planner.
+Start by signing up for our weekly newsletter.

 Download our timeline for stress-free planning